DHHS Logo Department of Health and Human Services

 Who conducts health consultations?

-The North Carolina Division of Public Health has a cooperative agreement with the Agency for Toxic Substances and Disease Registry, a federal public health agency, to conduct assessments of hazardous waste sites in North Carolina .
+The North Carolina Division of Public Health has a cooperative agreement with the Agency for Toxic Substances and Disease Registry, a federal public health agency, to conduct assessments of hazardous waste sites in North Carolina.
 The N.C.
 Division of Public Health (N.C.
-DPH) has formed a team, made up of a health assessor, community health educator and a program coordinator, to determine possible public heath problems caused by chemicals released into the environment at hazardous waste sites around the state.
+DPH) has formed a team, made up of a principal investigator, community health educator, and a health assessor, to determine possible public health problems caused by chemicals released into the environment at hazardous waste sites around the state.

 Other health consultation activities

-Depending on the conclusions of the health consultation, other activities may be performed:
+Depending on the conclusions of the health consultation, other activities may be performed or recommended:

 • Community involvement involves the community through public meetings, health fairs, public awareness notices, etc.